telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

 ---
-title: Troubleshoot HTTPS capturing on macOS
+title: Troubleshooting HTTPS Capturing on macOS
-description: An article with troubleshooting tips for traffic capturing with Fiddler Everywhere on macOS
+description: "Learn how to troubleshoot traffic capturing on macOS with the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: troubleshoot-capturing-traffic
 publish: true